BluestoneInstitute/training_R_programming/README.md

 Programming often follow the Pareto Principle:  80% of the work can be done by 20% (or less) of the available features.
 This module is designed to introduce the fewest number of concepts necessary to be proficient on the vast majority of tasks.

 ## Import Data
-There are lots of ways to import data into R.  For example, the base version of R has several data import functions like read.table, read.csv, and read.delim (note the "." after "read").
+There are lots of ways to import data into R.  For example, the base version of R has several data import functions like **read.table**, **read.csv**, and **read.delim** (note the "." after "read").
 However, other packages provide slightly better functionality and speed than what is available in base R.

-The readR package includes functions like read_csv, read_tsv, and read_fwf (note the "\_" after "read").
-The readXL package includes functions like read_excel (again, note the "\_" after "read").
+The **readR** package includes functions like **read_csv**, **read_tsv**, and **read_fwf** (note the "\_" after "read").
+The **readXL** package includes functions like **read_excel** (again, note the "\_" after "read").
 Both readR and readXL are part of the Tidyverse.
-The Tidyverse is a collection of R packages that share underlying design philosophy, grammer and datas structures.
-Haven is another Tidyverse package that imports datasets from other statistical packages (SAS, Stata, and SPSS) into R.
+The Tidyverse is a collection of R packages that share underlying design philosophy, grammer and datas structures.  **haven** is another Tidyverse package that imports datasets from other statistical packages (SAS, Stata, and SPSS) into R.

-Learn these three packages before branching out into other packages.

 > **BEST PRACTICE NOTE:**
-> Import data using code saved to a program **NOT** through drop-down menus included in the software.
+> Learn the packages readR, readXL, and haven before branching out into other data import packages.

+Cheat sheets for [readr](https://raw.githubusercontent.com/rstudio/cheatsheets/main/data-import.pdf), [readXL](https://raw.githubusercontent.com/rstudio/cheatsheets/main/data-import.pdf), and [haven](https://haven.tidyverse.org/) are available.

 ### Videos